Burns' Heir: Production

-"Burns' Heir" was the first episode in which Jace Richdale received a writers' credit, although he was a part of the show's staff for several seasons.
-When he was starting out as a writer on the show, Richdale was told to come up with some story ideas and he came up with the basic plot off the top of his head.
+"Burns' Heir" was the only episode for which Jace Richdale received a writers' credit, although he was a part of The Simpsonss staff for several seasons.
+When he was starting out as a writer on the show, Richdale was told to pitch some story ideas and he came up with the basic plot off the top of his head.
 David Silverman was originally going to direct the episode, but he was so swamped with his work as supervising director that it was reassigned to Mark Kirkland.
 While the Simpsons are at a movie, there is a parody of the THX sound Deep Note.
 During that scene, a man's head explodes in a reference to the film Scanners.
 The THX executives liked the parody so much that the scene was made into an actual THX movie trailer, with the scene being redone for the widescreen aspect ratio.

 A deleted scene from the episode sees Mr. Burns release a "Robotic Richard Simmons" as a way of getting rid of Homer, which dances to a recording of K.C. and the Sunshine Band's "Shake Your Booty".
 Simmons was originally asked to guest star; according to David Mirkin, he was "dying to do the show", but declined when he found out he would voice a robot.
-It was fully animated, but was cut from "Burns' Heir" because it often did not get a good reaction during table reads.
+It was fully animated, but was cut because it often did not get a good reaction during table reads.
 According to Bill Oakley, there was a "significant division of opinion amongst the staff as to whether Richard Simmons was a target The Simpsons should make fun of" because it was "well-trod territory".
 They also felt it distracted viewers from the story.
 To the production staff's surprise, the scene would make the audience "erupt with laughter" when screened at animation conventions and college presentations, so they decided to insert it in the season seven clip show "The Simpsons 138th Episode Spectacular".